chrisjrn/ubiquitous-tribble/psf-new-code-of-conduct.md

 # Code of Conduct

 The Python community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences great successes and continued growth.
-When you're working with members of the community, we encourage you to follow these guidelines which help steer our interactions and strive to keep Python a positive, successful, and growing community.
+When you're working with members of the community, this Code of Conduct will help steer your interactions and keep Python a positive, successful, and growing community.

 ## Our Standards